 Magnetic Resonance Imaging (MRI) is a type of scan that uses strong magnetic fields and radio waves to produce detailed images of the inside of the body.

 An MRI scanner is a large tube that contains powerful magnets.
 You lie inside the tube during the scan.

 The results of an MRI scan can be used to help diagnose conditions, plan treatments and assess how effective previous treatment has been.
-NHS Choices website provides some useful information on what to expect when attending for an MRI appointment.
+NHS website provides some useful information on what to expect when attending for an MRI appointment.